 Employee recognition makes them blossom and happy.
 You can give bonuses or gifts to the employees who work well throughout the week or the month.
 You need not spend a lot of money on buying presents.
 You can give one paid leave, a small card, an appreciation session, a free meal, or a tip in the salary.
 This will keep the competition in the organization, and everyone will try their best to get the bonus or the gift.

 This is a super-effective strategy to keep the employees motivated at the workplace.
-Based on job performance, a business owner can pick out the employee of the month.
+A business owner can pick out the employee of the month based on job performance.
 You can maintain a wall of the month’s employees and the best employees for each category like administration, HR, Technicians, etc. This wall of fame will motivate everyone to work in the best possible way to be a part of that wall of fame.

 5. Empower the Employees

 Research has proven that people give their best when they are empowered.
-A business manager should give authority to the employees to decide the ways to work themselves.
-It will help if you do not direct them all the time to do the work.
+A business manager should give the employees authority to decide how to work themselves.
+It will help if you do not always direct them to do the work.
 You can only assign a specific task and let them do it their way.
 Moreover, you can discuss how to perform a task with each employee and design the policies accordingly.
 When a person gets a chance to do the work according to his own pace, he gives the best results.

 Another important aspect is professional development, where an employee gets to know new ways and ideas to improve work quality.